bcastets-robotiq/grippers/docs/4-Robust example walkthrough.md

-[Quick start](2-Quick%20start.md) shows the bare minimum to move a gripper and explicitly skips error handling. [`move_gripper.cpp`](../sdk_cpp/examples/move_gripper.cpp) is the same connect → activate → command → wait → status flow made robust, using the functions from [Introduction to gripper control](3-Introduction%20to%20gripper%20control.md).
+[Quick start](2-Quick%20start.md) shows the bare minimum to move a gripper and explicitly skips error handling. [`move_gripper.cpp`](../sdk_cpp/examples/move_gripper.cpp) is the same connect → activate → command → wait → status flow made robust, using the functions from [How it works](3-How%20it%20works.md).
 This page doesn't re-walk that flow — it covers what's different about the robust version and why.